“Personality has the power to open many doors, but character must keep them open.”

-Musician-Drummer/percussionist for Camden Repratory TheaterDecember 2010 to Present (over 6 years)
+Musician-Drummer/percussionist for Camden Repratory TheaterDecember 2010 to Present (about 7 years)

 Camden Repratory Theater is a production company out of Camden, New Jersey.
 Specializing in plays for childrens educational series

 Drummer for U.C.C.
-ROYAL BRASS BANDDecember 2007 to Present (over 9 years)
+ROYAL BRASS BANDDecember 2007 to Present (about 10 years)

-Drummer for Nasir Dickerson & Renaissance MessengersDecember 2007 to Present (over 9 years)
+Drummer for Nasir Dickerson & Renaissance MessengersDecember 2007 to Present (about 10 years)

 Drummer for Cara Liom (Friends of Mine)November 2007 to Present (over 10 years)